Hauptinhalt

 - Eberle, J.; Brenner, T.; Mitze, T. (2019): A look behind the curtain: Measuring the complex economic effects of regional structural funds in Germany, Papers in Regional Science 98, 701-735.

-• Nexus of climate change, human (im)mobility, and health
+• Nexus of climate change, health and (im)mobility

 Climate change is considered a risk multiplier not only when it comes to human (im)mobility (migration, displacement, and planned relocation) but also health (physical and mental).
 The goal of the working group is to disentangle parts of the nexus between climate change, migration and health to not only get a better understanding of the connections between the parts of the nexus but also to support people on the move, people with high health risks as well as people finding themselves in trapped situations.
 Accordingly, we work on the following research themes: